xxKiddMdx/CSCI3390-P1/README.md

 ## Efficiency Discussion: Deterministic vs. Randomized Nonce Generation

-The deterministic approach is more efficient in terms of ensuring complete coverage of the search space without duplication of effort.
+*The deterministic approach* is more efficient in terms of ensuring complete coverage of the search space without duplication of effort.
 It's predictable and systematically exhaustive.
 This makes it preferable for problems where the solution is expected to be found within a manageable number of tries or when running the process in a tightly controlled environment.

-The randomized approach could be more "efficient" in practice for distributed systems or very large search spaces because it allows different nodes or instances to explore the search space independently without coordination, reducing the chance of overlap.
+*The randomized approach* could be more "efficient" in practice for distributed systems or very large search spaces because it allows different nodes or instances to explore the search space independently without coordination, reducing the chance of overlap.
 However, its efficiency is subject to variance and luck due to its random nature.

+For a controlled environment with a relatively small search space, the deterministic method is more efficient and straightforward.
+In contrast, for large, distributed systems with vast search spaces, the randomized method may offer practical advantages.

+## Contributors

+Peiyu Zhong
+Kelsey Zeng